Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

 \subsection{Probability in Number Theory}

-Our sequence $\{\mathcal {S}_n\}$ has an interesting origin and is deeply connected to one of the most famous problems in Number Theory, i.e. the Riemann conjecture about the location of the zeros of the Riemann zeta-function $\zeta(s)$ in the complex plane of the variable $s$ \cite{Riemann,Edwards,Titcmarsh,Davenport,Bombieri,Sarnak,Conrey,Polya,Borwein,Broughan,Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2,BK1,BK2,BK3,BK4,Connes, KeatingSnaith,Sierra1,Sierra,Sierra2,Srednicki,Bender,reviewRiemann,Wolf,GriffinZagier,RodgersTao}.
+Our sequence $\{\mathcal {S}_n\}$ has an interesting origin and is deeply connected to one of the most famous problems in Number Theory, i.e. the Riemann conjecture about the location of the zeros of the Riemann zeta-function $\zeta(s)$ in the complex plane of the variable $s$ \cite{Riemann,Edwards,Titcmarsh,Davenport,Bombieri,Sarnak,Conrey,Polya,Borwein,Broughan,Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2,BK0,BK00,BK000,BK1,BK2,BK3,BK4,Bost,Connes, KeatingSnaith,Sierra1,Sierra,Sierra2,Srednicki,Bender,reviewRiemann,Wolf,GriffinZagier,RodgersTao}.
 As we will see, the problem is also related to a famous topic of Statistical Physics, i.e. the random walk problem \cite{Yuval,Mazo,Rudnick,Levy,diffusion} and, in particular, how it is possible to establish the random nature of a Brownian motion when one has access to {\em only one} single trajectory rather then a collection of trajectories \cite{Perrin,Nordlund,Kappler,brow1,brow2,brow3,brow4}.
-If it is not a surprise that probability concepts are applied to the study of Brownian motion, one may wonder what probability has to do instead with Number Theory, a world dominated by the deterministic and rigid rules of integer numbers and alike.
-However, some of the most remarkable progress of the latest decades is that many properties of Number Theory can be strikingly captured by ideas, methods and results which come indeed from the realm of probability, that branch of mathematics which described aleatoric events \cite{Schroeder,Kac,erdosbook,ErdosKac,Kubilius,Tao,Cramer,Billingsley,Dyson,Montgomery,Odlyzko,Rudnick-Sarnack,Grosswald,EPFchi,Franca1,ML,LM, Churchhouse}.
-Among the pioneers of this probabilistic approach to Number Theory there are Mark Kac \cite{Kac} and Paul Erd\H{o}s \cite{erdosbook}: a nice example of what can be achieved by adopting such a point of view is provided by their famous Erd\H{o}s-Kac theorem \cite{ErdosKac} which states that, if we denote by $\omega(m)$ the number of distinct prime factors of the integer $m$, then in the large $m$ limit, the probability distribution of the variable \beq x\,=\, \frac{\omega(m) - \log\log m}{\sqrt{\log\log m}} \eeq is the standard normal distribution ${\mathcal N}_{0,1} (x)$, with mean $0$ and variance $1$, where ${\mathcal N}_{\mu,\sigma^2} (x)$ stands for the normal distribution of a random variable $x$ with mean $\mu$ and variance $\sigma^2$ given by \beq {\mathcal N}_{\mu,\sigma^2} (x) \,= \, \frac{1}{\sqrt{ 2 \pi \sigma^2}} \, \exp\left[{- \frac{(x-\mu)^2}{2 \sigma^2}}\right] \,\,\,. \eeq It is important to emphasize that regardless of the fact that $\omega(m)$ is completely deterministic, the normal distribution is usually associated with randomness and probability.
-Both the normal distribution and the Erd\H{o}s-Kac theorem will accompany us in the course of our discussion and we will have the opportunity to comment more on their importance.
+Although it is not surprising that probability concepts are applied to the study of Brownian motion, one may wonder what probability has to do instead with Number Theory, a world dominated by the rigid rules of integer numbers and the like.
+However, some of the most remarkable progress of the latest decades is that many properties of Number Theory can be strikingly captured by ideas, methods and results which come indeed from the realm of probability, that branch of mathematics which describes aleatoric events \cite{Schroeder,Kac,erdosbook,ErdosKac,Kubilius,Tao,Cramer,Billingsley,Dyson,Montgomery,Odlyzko,Rudnick-Sarnack,Grosswald,EPFchi,Franca1,ML,LM, Denjoy, Churchhouse}.
+Among the pioneers of this probabilistic approach to Number Theory are Mark Kac \cite{Kac} and Paul Erd\H{o}s \cite{erdosbook}.
+A nice example of what can be achieved by adopting such a point of view is provided by their famous Erd\H{o}s-Kac theorem \cite{ErdosKac} which states that, if we denote by $\omega(m)$ the number of distinct prime factors of the integer $m$, then in the large $m$ limit, the probability distribution of the variable \beq x\,=\, \frac{\omega(m) - \log\log m}{\sqrt{\log\log m}} \eeq is the standard normal distribution ${\mathcal N}_{0,1} (x)$, with mean $0$ and variance $1$, where ${\mathcal N}_{\mu,\sigma^2} (x)$ stands for the normal distribution of a random variable $x$ with mean $\mu$ and variance $\sigma^2$ given by \beq {\mathcal N}_{\mu,\sigma^2} (x) \,= \, \frac{1}{\sqrt{ 2 \pi \sigma^2}} \, \exp\left[{- \frac{(x-\mu)^2}{2 \sigma^2}}\right] \,\,\,. \eeq It is important to emphasize that regardless of the fact that $\omega(m)$ is a completely deterministic arithmetic function, the distribution of its values follow the probabilistic normal distribution.
+Both the normal distribution and the Erd\H{o}s-Kac theorem will accompany us in the course of our discussion and we will have the opportunity to comment more on their importance. {Here, the ``randomness" is related to the fact that the event of an integer being divisible by a prime $p$ is independent of being divisible by another prime $q$.
+This is in essence the origin of randomness in this paper. }